apache/spark/docs/running-on-mesos.md

   <td><code>120s</code></td>
   <td>
     Set the amount of time for which offers are rejected when constraints are unmet.
 See <code>spark.mesos.constraints</code>.
+    This is used to prevent starvation of other frameworks.
   </td>
 </tr>
 <tr>